MFarabi619/Algorithms-in-C/README.md

 - Using the isspace() function to check if a character is whitespace.
 - Getting length of string with strlen() function.
 - Filtering input strictly for valid integers

+## Future improvements
+- Use regex for input filtering